fatihkaganemre/FPlanner/README.md

 - When start tapped , display a view which shows the exercises

 Start Training View
-- It should start a training depends on its type
-- if there is a duration display a timer with a nice animation
 - Tracking the exercises and ringing an alarm once the exercise completes
     - Live activity widget configuration
     - .supplementalActivityFamilies([.small]) for watchOS